-This is an indication of the percent of long-term stay patients who experienced a UTI.
-Although a higher rate of these infections could reflect poorly on a nursing home's cleanliness, it is problematic to compare between nursing homes due to nursing homes having differing reporting standards.
+This statistic gauges the percent of long-term care patients who have had urinary tract infections.
+Although more of these infections could reflect poorly on a nursing home's cleanliness, it can be problematic to compare different nursing homes due to reporting standards.

 Appropriately Uses Anti-Psychotic Medication

 In Heartland of Woodridge, 13.23% of Patients use Anti-Psychotic Medication

 This metric indicates the percent of long-term stay residents receiving antipsychotic drugs.
 While antipsychotic medications serve an important medical purpose, it is important to ensure these drugs are being used appropriately.
 In limited cases, increased usage of these drugs may suggest that a facility is using these medications to control patient behavior.

 In Heartland of Woodridge, 22.46% of Patients use Anti-Anxiety Medication

 This statistic is a measure of the percent of long-term residents which are given antianxiety medication.
 These medications are commonly used to treat patients suffering from depression and anxiety.

 Managing Depression Among Residents

 In Heartland of Woodridge, 20.26% of Patients